eriqande/con-gen-csu/README.md

 #### Assignments:

-Due at the beginning of class on Tuesday January 30, 2024: Complete the questions in the captioned video of Illumina sequencing.
+**Due at the beginning of class on Tuesday January 30, 2024**

+Complete
+the questions in Eric's [captioned video of Illumina sequencing](https://eriqande.github.io/erics-captioned-vids/vids/illumina-sbs/).

+These are questions you can see in the video, but they are in text format in the course repo to make it easier to complete.

 Directions: